The Fitbit Charge 5 and Whoop 4.0 are two wearables that want to become your ultimate health and fitness companion.

 We'd say the Charge 5 gets you a bit more battery off a single charge compared to the Whoop, which is surprising given the lack of display.
 We did like the portability of the battery pack you get with the Whoop, which does also give it appeal despite the lower battery numbers.

 Whoop 4.0 v Fitbit Charge 5: The verdict

 So now you know how these two fitness and health trackers match, which is the one you should go for.

-Buy Fitbit Charge 5 if...For most people the Fitbit Charge 5 is the best device of the two.
-It mixes good workout tracking, excellent sleep and health metrics analysis, and works nicely as an everyday wearable, too.
+Buy Fitbit Charge 5 if...For most people, the Fitbit Charge 5 is the best device of the two.
+It mixes good workout tracking, and excellent sleep and health metrics analysis, and works nicely as an everyday wearable, too.
 The analysis is easy to read and action.
 You need to get Fitbit Premium – which will unlock the Daily Readiness score that gives you Whoop levels of insight into your recovery.

 Buy Whoop 4 if...If you take your training seriously and want a wearable to help you better understand your training and recovery needs.
-But it's important to remember that Whoop only offers basic workout and fitness tracking – and it's laser focused on your Recovery, Strain and Sleep scores.
-However, the at a glance health monitor feature is also excellent.
+But it's important to remember that Whoop only offers basic workout and fitness tracking – and it's laser-focused on your Recovery, Strain, and Sleep scores.
+However, the at-a-glance health monitor feature is also excellent.